mrnascara/RickRoll-EveryTime/README.md

 ### Rickroll

-A program for MacOS and the TI 84 Plus CE that literally rickrolls you (I am Serious)
+A program for MacOS,Windows and the TI 84 Plus CE that literally rickrolls you (I am Serious)

 ### Compiling for the TI 84 Plus CE
 Install the CE toolchain, then Install the zip of this repo and run make.